What is ZFS (Zettabyte File System)?

 Since ZFS doesn’t overwrite data, taking snapshots means not releasing blocks used by older versions of data.

-The advantage is that it is space-efficient because snapshots are taken quickly and also share unmodified data with the file system.
+The advantage is that it is space-efficient because snapshots are taken quickly, and unmodified data is shared with the file system.
 You can create snapshots of both file system and zvol datasets.

-Changeable snapshots can be created, resulting in two independent file systems created by sharing a common set of blocks.
-File system blocks decompose as changes are made, but common blocks are preserved regardless of how many clones there are.
+Changeable snapshots can be created, resulting in two independent file systems created by sharing a standard set of blocks.
+File system blocks decompose as changes are made, but standard blocks are preserved regardless of how many clones there are.

 Differences Between Other File Systems